Skip to main content

 Process

 Create a project on KDE Invent and import the existing code.
-This can be in a personal space on KDE Invent.
+This can be in a personal space.
 You might need to ask sysadmin to import the code.
+Then:

-Send an email to kde-devel@kde.org and other relevant lists requesting a sponsor pointing to the issue and including the same background description.
+Request a sponsor by sending an email to kde-devel@kde.org and other relevant lists pointing to the issue and include the same background description.

-Agree with the sponsor which of the boxes in the checklist is already complete and put X in those.
+Agree with the sponsor on which of the boxes in the checklist are already complete and put X in those.

 During this phase, the sponsor actively works toward getting the project set up by doing the following:

-- Contacting sysadmin to get Git repos (in the playground area) set up for the developers
+• Contacting sysadmin to get git repos set up for the developers

 At this point, the project cannot yet use the KDE brand or have a top level website on kde.org.
-If the project becomes stalled or does not conform to the manifesto, it gets archived (see below).
+If the project becomes stalled or does not conform to the manifesto, it gets archived (see Stalled and Archived Projects).

 Either the owner or the sponsor can edit the checklist as the items get completed.